PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 For instance, we find we can handle 200 requests per second but we wish to reduce server costs by one third.
 So we set a goal to reach 600 requests per second.

-In this section, we will learn how to benchmark an HTTP server.
+In this recipe, we'll be applying the first step in the optimization work-flow "Establish a baseline" to an HTTP server.

 ### Getting Ready